cs87-dartmouth/Fall2021/documentation/assignment4.md

 Try to insert `exponent=0` and `exponent=1` into the above equation.
 Does it do what we want it to do?

 Write out a point set for `exponent=20`.
-This should give you a distribution like this:
+This should give you a distribution as shown here.
 Note how clustered the points are around the z-axis.

 @m_div{m-clearfix-s} @m_enddiv
 @m_div{m-clearfix-m} @m_enddiv